 If you are staying in accommodation/camping grounds with communal showers, take some flip-flops to avoid having to share the germy floors.
 My Havaianas are still going strong, six years later.
 These flops were made for walking.

 Keep your belongings safe in communal dorms or busy hotels while you are out sightseeing with this Pacsafe safety net.
 We survived 17 months of travel with our belongings intact.

 After 2.5 years of ‘the net,’ we’ve upgraded to the more expensive Pacsafe backpack which has the net hidden beneath the fabric and the lock is subtle.
 I still think the PacSafe net is the better option though and it keeps costs down.

 We love music.
 We actually chase gigs around the world, so no road trip is complete without a soundtrack.
 This JBL Clip 2 is economical, durable, loud and actually waterproof!
 The clip allows you to hook it onto bars and bed posts.

 A new and welcomed addition to our road trip packing list, hydration tablets or sachets helps the head the next day.
 A British doctor recommended this hangover remedy while we were travelling around Cuba (yes rum I am looking at you).
 This is one of our most popular items bought by you via our Amazon recommendations.

 How To Pack For a Road Trip

 We adopt the three bag policy – 1 large, 1 weekend and 1-day bag.

 - A larger rucksack or a cabin sized case like our Cabin X One (I love this hybrid case!) which stays in the car packed full of your daily threads and toiletries.

-- A smaller weekend bag (like our Cabin Zero carry on) to move overnight and next day clothes into for one night stays which you don’t want to lug your big bag to.
+- A smaller weekend bag to move overnight and next day clothes into for one night stays which you don’t want to lug your big bag to.